 For the more energetic visitor there are some beautiful swimming lakes in the area or, if you prefer not to venture too far, an excellent outdoor swimming pool in the town itself which is open in the summer and very reasonably-priced.
 Cycling, horse-riding, canoeing and paragliding are also popular activities here, as is white-water rafting and hydrospeed, particularly when the melt waters from the Pyrenees swell the rivers in spring and early summer.

 If you are of a more sedate mindset Limoux still has plenty to offer.
-Picnic by the river, browse the local shops and markets, discover the various local museums and art galleries, spend some time in the perfumed gardens, visit some of the many small wine producers based in and around the town who will treat you to a tasting and/or a tour of their caves free of charge, or simply relax in one of the many bars or cafes with a glass of blanquette or coffee and watch the world go by.
+Picnic by the river, browse the local shops and markets, discover the various local historical buildings, museums and art galleries, visit some of the many small wine producers based in and around the town who will treat you to a tasting and/or a tour of their caves free of charge, or simply relax in one of the many bars or cafes with a glass of blanquette or coffee and watch the world go by.

 Limoux markets include a large weekly market every Friday morning (or Thursday if a public holiday falls on a Friday).
 There is also a smaller Sunday morning market most weeks and a flea market (“brocante”) on the first Sunday of each month.
 An evening market runs until around midnight on Tuesdays during July and August and fruit & vegetables when in season are for sale direct from the producers most mornings at various locations around the town.
 Also worth visiting are the markets in Carcassonne on Saturdays, Esperaza on Sunday mornings and Mirepoix on Mondays.

-The entire Languedoc coastline is accessible within 1-2 hours drive.
-The Crème de Languedoc website has a comprehensive guide to the regions beaches.
+The entire Occitanie coastline is accessible within 1-2 hours drive.
+The Plages.tv website has a comprehensive guide to the regions beaches.

 Limoux is well-placed for ski resorts with a large number to choose from ranging from one to two hours’ drive.

-- Formigueres about 1.5 hours, 81kms (good slopes for all levels, surf park, snowshoeing, cross country skiers)
+- Formigueres about 1.5 hours, good slopes for all levels, surf park, snowshoeing, cross country skiers

-- Les Angles about 1.5 hours, the 2nd largest resort of the Languedoc, will probably suit the more advanced skiier as half its runs are red.
+- Les Angles, about 1.5 hours, the 2nd largest resort of the region, will probably suit the more advanced skiier as half its runs are red.
 It is the most expensive of the pyenees resorts but has many facilities including an ice rink, swimming pool, disco, cinema, ice diving, paragliding & kite surfing.

 - Font Romeu & Pyrenees 2000, these are next door to each other and are about 1.75 hours, plenty of facilities and quite busy.